 The Government and others agreed with us that the Flood Insurance Statement of Principles established in 2000 had become unsustainable and that a new approach was needed to help households at risk of flood obtain affordable flood insurance.
 The Statement was only ever intended to be a temporary measure and restricted customer choice as insurers only had commitments to their existing customers, and new insurers could decide to whom they offered flood insurance.

 How does Flood Re work?

 Flood Re makes no difference to the way customers themselves buy their home insurance.
-All claims will continue to be handled by the insurance companies themselves, and insurers will continue to set the premiums they charge to their customers, taking into account the Flood Re premium and other important factors (such as the risks of fire, theft, subsidence and other costs).
-As a result of the Flood Re scheme, there should be greater choice of home insurance policies for customers at risk of flooding and those policies should be more affordable.
+All claims continue to be handled by the insurance companies themselves, and insurers continue to set the premiums they charge to their customers, taking into account the Flood Re premium and other important factors (such as the risks of fire, theft, subsidence and other costs).
+As a result of the Flood Re scheme, there is now greater choice of home insurance policies for customers at risk of flooding and those policies should be more affordable.